rclone/rclone/docs/content/docs.md

     test.jpg

-It is recommended to use `copy` when copying single files not `sync`.
+It is recommended to use `copy` when copying individual files, not `sync`.
 They have pretty much the same effect but `copy` will use a lot less memory.